Do You Have Dense Breasts? Here’s How To Find Out — And What To Know About the Cancer Risks

 How does having dense breasts affect cancer screening?

-Dense breasts are more difficult to screen for cancer using a traditional mammogram, Lillie Shockney, R.N., a professor of surgery at Johns Hopkins Medicine, tells KCM.
-That’s because fatty tissue appears dark on a mammogram, while fibrous and glandular tissue looks white, like tumors do.
+Dense breasts are more difficult to screen for cancer using a traditional mammogram, Lillie Shockney, R.N., a professor of surgery at Johns Hopkins Medicine, told Katie Couric Media.
+That’s because fatty tissue appears dark on a mammogram, while fibrous and glandular tissue looks white, like tumors.

-“It can make finding cancer a bit like finding a polar bear in a snowstorm,” she says.
+“It can make finding cancer a bit like finding a polar bear in a snowstorm,” she said.

 Because of this, if you have dense breasts, a doctor may recommend an additional screening.
 A breast tomosynthesis — also called 3-D mammography — is one option, Shockney says.
 This tool allows clinicians to adjust the contrast of an image, which helps them better distinguish between the white of a harmless breast lobule and that of a potentially dangerous mass.

-Breast ultrasounds, like the one Katie received, are also sometimes used, says Natasha Robinette, M.D., an oncology radiologist at the Karmanos Cancer Institute in Detroit.
-And new tools to help improve detection in dense breasts are still being developed, like SoftVue, a new type of breast ultrasound created by researchers at Karmanos.
-This tool, which was only recently approved by the FDA, works much faster than an automated breast ultrasound and when used with a traditional mammogram increases detection by about 20 percent.
+Breast ultrasounds, like the one Katie received, are also sometimes used, said Natasha Robinette, M.D., an oncology radiologist at the Karmanos Cancer Institute in Detroit.
+New tools to help improve detection in dense breasts are still being developed, like SoftVue, a newer type of breast ultrasound created by researchers at Karmanos.
+This tool, which was only recently approved by the FDA, works much faster than an automated breast ultrasound and, when used with a traditional mammogram, increases detection by about 20 percent.

 Why do dense breasts increase the risk of breast cancer?

-“It’s really not known, the data just shows that women with dense breasts are at an increased risk,” Dr. Robinette says.
+“It’s really not known, the data just shows that women with dense breasts are at an increased risk,” Dr. Robinette said.